Lukassolna/Stock_predictor/README.md

 - [Running the Application](#running-the-application)
 - [Disclaimer](#disclaimer)
 ## Description
 This project is an AI-powered stock prediction web application.
-It uses machine learning models to forecast stock prices, using Python for data analysis and machine learning, SQL for data storage, and JavaScript, Flask, HTML, and CSS to create a simple lightweight web interface.
+It uses machine learning models to forecast stock prices, utilizing Python for data analysis and machine learning, SQL for data storage, and JavaScript, Flask, HTML, and CSS to create a simple lightweight web interface.

 ## Technologies Used
 - **Python**: For AI model development and backend logic.
 Some of the main libraries used are: